jenkinsci/reliza-integration-plugin/README.md

 Kind should be set to Username with password and scope should be set to global. <p>

-Input your api key id into username and api key into password, then choose identifying ID.
+Input your api key id into username and api key into password, then set identifying ID to "RELIZA_API".

 ## 4. Setting up Jenkins:

 You will have 2 options for configuring your pipeline, the first will be to directly input a pipeline script into the pipeline configurations and the second will be to create a Jenkinsfile in your project's root directory for Jenkins to read from. <p>

-Creating a Jenkinsfile allows you to update your pipeline without having to reconfigure it in your Jenkins instance.
+Creating a Jenkinsfile allows you to update your pipeline without having to go to your Jenkins instance to reconfigure it.

 ### 4.1 Pipeline configurations: